jc-trent/author-website-template/README.md

 That's the only mechanical skill required.
 Everything else in this guide is "open this file, change this text."

+If you're not confident in what you're changing.
+Don't worry.
+Change one file at a time, wait a few minutes, check the changes.
+That way you'll know which file broke something if it didn't work.

 ---

 ## Step 4: Make It Yours